Which Institutions Own Shares In Selecta Biosciences Inc. (SELB)?

 The top institutional shareholder in the company is Blackrock Inc. with over 5.47 million shares valued at $16.59 million.
 The investor’s holdings represent 4.87% of the SELB Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 5.0 million shares valued at $15.15 million to account for 4.45% of the shares outstanding.
 The other top investors are Artal Group S.A. which holds 4.5 million shares representing 4.00% and valued at over $13.63 million, while BVF Inc. holds 2.94% of the shares totaling 3.3 million with a market value of $10.01 million.

-Selecta Biosciences Inc. (NASDAQ: SELB) is 49.34% higher on its value in year-to-date trading and has touched a low of $1.47 and a high of $5.70 in the current 52-week trading range.
+Selecta Biosciences Inc. (NASDAQ: SELB) is 42.57% higher on its value in year-to-date trading and has touched a low of $1.47 and a high of $5.70 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The SELB stock was last observed hovering at around $4.01 in the last trading session, with the day’s gains setting it 0.52% off its average median price target of $7.00 for the next 12 months.
-It is also 65.15% off the consensus price target high of $13.00 offered by 7 analysts, but current levels are -51.0% lower than the price target low of $3.00 for the same period.
+The SELB stock was last observed hovering at around $4.44 in the last trading session, with the day’s loss setting it -0.12% off its average median price target of $7.00 for the next 12 months.
+It is also 66.77% off the consensus price target high of $13.00 offered by 7 analysts, but current levels are -44.0% lower than the price target low of $3.00 for the same period.

 Selecta Biosciences Inc. (SELB) Analyst Forecasts